bmonews2018/aboutus/en-US/knowus/pressrelease.md

      <td><a href="https://marineonline.com/maritime-news/news/301852913406312469" target="_blank"><span style="font-weight:bold">INTRODUCING CASH TO MASTER (CTM) SERVICE: SIMPLIFYING A TRADITIONAL PRACTICE</span></a></td>
    </tr>
      <tr>
      <td>Marine Online (www.marineonline.com) announces the launch of Cash to Master (CTM) services to the shipping industry.
-The CTM service is available to all shipowners or ship management companies when the vessel calls... <a href="https://marineonline.com/maritime-news/news/301852913406312469" target="_blank">READ MORE</a></td>
+The CTM service is available to all shipowners or ship management companies when... <a href="https://marineonline.com/maritime-news/news/301852913406312469" target="_blank">READ MORE</a></td>
    </tr>
      <tr>
      <td rowspan="2"><span style="font-weight:bold">Sep 2019</span></td>